BUT Speech@FIT group is a proud coordinator of the Brno Speech Cluster.

 BUT Speech@FIT has a significant track in EC-sponsored projects, ranging from speech corpora collection (SpeechDat-E, SpeeCon), through audiovisual meeting recognition and processing (M4, AMI, AMIDA) to mobile biometric identification (MOBIO) and recognition of rare events both at the level of basic research (DIRAC) and industrial security applications (CareTaker).
 The group is funded by US Government (IARPA and DARPA programs), and local research agencies (Czech Ministries of Education, Trade and Commerce, Defense and Interior, Technological Agency of the Czech Republic).

 BUT Speech@FIT has extensive cooperation with international and local industrial partners.
-It has generated two spin-offs: Phonexia Ltd. (2006), delivers speech analytics solutions to customers in commercial and security/defense sectors, and ReplayWell Ltd. (2011) commercializes BUT's lecture indexing and browsing technology.
+It has generated two spin-offs: Phonexia Ltd. (2006), delivers speech analytics solutions to customers in commercial and security/defense sectors, and ReplayWell Ltd. (2011) commercializes BUT's lecture indexing, browsing technology, and provides speech technologies as a cloud service (including customer applications development).

 BUT Speech@FIT is active in open-source software development, and its STK toolkit, PHNREC phone recognizer and SNet/TNet neural net training software are used in several labs worldwide.
 BUT is involved in the development of new generation speech toolkit - KALDI.